-Woodchester Mansion, known as one of the seven wonders of the Cotswolds, lies in a secluded Cotswold valley and is not for the faint hearted!
-Visitor's report a phantom horseman who rides along the mansion’s driveway, a floating head in one of the bedrooms and guests being grabbed by the ghost of an elderly woman.
-Come for a walk around the mansion if you dare or alternatively stroll the Boathouse Walk which passes the mansion and runs though parkland, woodland, ponds and the picturesque boathouse.
-Either way you’ll be intrigued by the mansion and why one day in 1873 the workers simply lay down their tools and walked out on before it had been fully built, leaving the huge house to the bats who still live there now, what did they know that we don’t?
+Woodchester Mansion, known as one of the seven wonders of the Cotswolds, lies in a secluded Cotswold valley and is not for the faint-hearted!
+Visitors report a phantom horseman who rides along the mansion’s driveway, a floating head in one of the bedrooms, and guests being grabbed by the ghost of an elderly woman.
+Come for a walk around the mansion if you dare or alternatively stroll the Boathouse Walk which passes the mansion and runs through parkland, woodland, ponds, and the picturesque boathouse.
+Either way, you’ll be intrigued by the mansion and why one day in 1873 the workers simply lay down their tools and walked out before it had been fully built, leaving the huge house to the bats who still live there now, What did they know that we don’t?

-Oxford Castle has a history spanning 1000 years with plenty of gruesome stories of execution, murder and war, it’s no wonder there are so many ghostly sighting in and around the castle and its grounds.
+Oxford Castle has a history spanning 1000 years with plenty of gruesome stories of execution, murder, and war, it’s no wonder there are so many ghostly sightings in and around the castle and its grounds.
 You are able to walk around the general castle area and the shop without paying, but to see anything more you will need to pay the entrance fee.

 Whatever type of walk you’re after this Halloween the Cotswold won’t fail to provide.
-The abundance of ancient buildings and rich, interesting history make for some very eery stories and unexplained supernatural phenomenon.
-Embark on one of the many ghost walks in the Cotswold's and you won’t be doing much sleep afterwards, we assure you.
+The abundance of ancient buildings and rich, interesting history make for some very eery stories and unexplained supernatural phenomena.
+Embark on one of the many ghosts walks in the Cotswold and you won’t be getting much sleep afterward, we assure you.

 Do you dare?